What is Bushwhacking?

 Oct 12, 2017

-I know what it’s supposed to be… a hike through the woods.
+I know what a bushwhack is supposed to be… a hike through the woods.

-I understand the idea, “A challenging, non-trail hike through (sometimes dense) foliage.”
+I understand the definition of bushwhacking, “A challenging, non-trail hike through (sometimes dense) foliage.”

 This is how it is pitched.
 But in reality it isn’t like that at all.
 And I think that’s why it’s one of my favorite activities to lead.